 On January 25, 1941, Marvin was inducted into the U.S. Army at Fort Hayes, in Columbus, Ohio.
 Right after starting basic training, he returned home when his mother died on February 5th.
 He returned to Ft.
 Knox after the funeral.

 At Ft.
 Knox, Marvin was assigned to C Company, 192nd Tank Battalion.
 The reason he was assigned to the company was that it had been an Ohio National Guard Tank Company from Port Clinton.
 It is not known what training he received during Ft.
 Knox.

 In late 1940, a draft act had just been passed by the U.S. Government and Paul received his draft notice.
 He was sent to Fort Knox, Kentucky for basic training.
 While there, he was assigned to C Company, 192nd Tank Battalion.
 The reason this was done was that the tank company had originally been an Ohio National Guard Tank Company from Port Clinton, Ohio, and the army was filling vacancies with men from the home states of each tank company.

 At Ft.
-Knox, Paul was sent to radio school and trained to be a radio operator.
+Knox, Marvin was sent to radio school and trained to be a radio operator.
 Since each tank crew member needed to know how to do more than one job, he also learned how to use a machine gun.

 took part in maneuvers Louisiana.
 On